josephdpurcell/docker-compose-unifi-network-application/README.md

 NOTE: do NOT run up, just do start.

 NOTE: if `docker compose` command doesn't work try `docker-compose` instead, not sure why there are two variants.

+# Contributing

+Nah.
+Well, maybe?
+Hopefully some day this repo gets deleted and put into https://github.com/linuxserver/docker-unifi-network-application#usage as a recipe?